 People of all faiths – and not a few atheists – have asked whether the West can survive without the faith that created that cherished body of rights, liberties, and civil protections now vaguely referred to as “British values,” “European values,” etc. Later that evening, as he received the 2007 Irving Kristol Award from the American Enterprise Institute, Rabbi Sacks said, “The fundamental truth that is at the heart of the Hebrew Bible and of American politics [is] that the state exists to serve the people; the people don’t exist to serve the state.”

 Our Judeo-Christian culture drew from its faith tradition the understanding that all life is sacred, that all are created equal, that human persons should enjoy freedom from arbitrary coercion, that the free market allows us to serve others by engaging our God-given gifts in service of our personal vocation, and that private property is sacrosanct because it allows us to exercise responsible stewardship of the fruits which those gifts produced.

 The New Atheists hope to dynamite the foundation of Western civilization without affecting its presidential suite.

 “The thinness of the new atheism is evident in its approach to our civilization,” wrote Theodore Dalrymple, “which until recently was religious to its core.
 To regret religion is, in fact, to regret our civilization and its monuments, its achievements, and its legacy.”

 Rabbi Sacks lays his finger on the common thread that unites the pre- and post-religious person.
 Human nature, as fashioned by the Almighty, yearns for purpose, meaning, and deeply significant relationships.
 The soul in its loneliness stretches out longingly for the transcendent.
 Even the free market, which provides a seemingly endless variety of utilities and gratifications, cannot meet that need.
-Nor is it clear that the form it has taken for the last several centuries can endure without it.
+Nor is it clear that the form our society has taken for the last several centuries can endure without the faith that preceded and created it.